nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

  **:clipboard: Pointers to note:**<br>
 * You can only **find assignments with keywords of the same prefix**.
-For example, `find n/Assignment d/23-10-2020` will not work.
+For example, `find n/Assignment d/23-10-2020` is invalid.
 </div>

 ### Editing your assignment : `edit`